JYogi

 Absolutely!
 I was originally trained in Vinyasa Yoga to teach a 60-minute class.
 It is an excellent mix of focus on the breath, cardiovascular exercise that really gets you to sweat and stretch at the same time.
 Many studios offer 60-minute classes.
 It depends on what you are going for.
 Whether it is restorative yoga, Vinyasa yoga, Hatha yoga. etc, it is absolutely possible to get exactly what you're looking for.

-How come it often takes years to figure out that a kid is dyslexic?Absolutely!
+Is it illegal to tattoo a client if he's drunk?Absolutely!
 It makes it easier.
 However, teaching a lot can be very tiring.
 Sometimes the teacher will actually practice with the students if there aren't to many beginners.
 Many people have their own practice that they'll do in the privacy of their home.

 This is a great question.
 I definitely see a larger percentage of females.
 This is something that I have often pondered and what I've come up with are a few things.
 First of all, it's unfortunate that the idea of doing yoga has somehow become perceived as "easy, sissy, over emotional, over spiritual, un-masculine."
 Most men (when they do eventually try it) find it to be quite the opposite.
 Maybe they choose not to share it with their guy friends, because they don't want to share their little secret of a big room filled with women wearing comfortable clothing and stretching in interesting positions.
 In India however, men are more privileged while the women are expected to work.
 It is far more common for men to be the primary practitioners of yoga.
 The yoga body is often lean and slender.
 American society paints a picture of men being large and more "masculine".